 One of the Northwest school of innovative learning in the United States, Summit Sierra known for its personalized learning style.
 It’s a form of learning in which the students use technology to guide their own instruction.
 This empowers students to choose their path, and it is one of the most effective teaching methods.

-There are 200 students enrolled, and they learn responsibility and self-reliance.
+Over 200 students learn responsibility and self-reliance.
 A typical day at school consists of reading for half an hour then talking with mentors about their future goals.
 Solving math problems, interacting with other students, and taking online courses rounds out the day.

-4. Sra Pou Vocational School in Sra Pou village, Cambodia
+4. Sra Pou Vocational Innovative Schools in Cambodia

 Located in the Sra Pou village of Cambodia, the Sra Pou vocational school serves as a training center and community building.
 Built in 2012, the primary purpose of this school was to teach the low-income families of the village how they can earn a living.

 It offers professional training to help locals start businesses.
-The school building itself is made from local materials.
-It was also built with the support of community members.
+It is made from local materials and built with the support of community members.
 The whole school is hand-made, and the main activity that takes place in the school is sewing.
 It also serves as a place where public gatherings and democratic decision-making take place.

 5. Hakusui Nursery School in Chiba, Japan

 Founded in 2014, the Hakusui Nursery School has revolutionized the traditional nursery.
-It can accommodate 60 students.
-It is a large house surrounded by the fascinating beauty of nature.
+It accommodates 60 students and surrounded by the fascinating beauty of nature.

-The house looks like a giant set of stairs because of the gentle slope on which it is built.
+The house looks like a giant set of stairs.
 This nursery aims to enhance the interaction between children of different ages.
 The architect behind this idea claimed that there could be a 3-year-old and a 5-year-old in the same room.
 In this massive house, they can socialize with one another.

 6. Ørestad Gymnasium in Copenhagen, Denmark